Disgraced: Plot

-In the 90-minute, one-act play, lawyer Amir Kapoor and his wife Emily host an Upper East Side dinner.
-Amir is an American-born, Muslim-raised Manhattan mergers and acquisitions lawyer, while Emily is an up-and-coming artist who focuses on Islamic themes in her art.
-Amir has cast aside his Muslim heritage for the sake of his career and serves as Emily's muse, who has an affinity for Islamic artistic traditions.
-Prior to the dinner, Amir, who is on the partner track, becomes involved in a controversial case.
-Amir's assimilated nephew, Abe (born Hussein Malik), has concerns regarding the propriety of the arrest of a local imam who is imprisoned on charges that may be trumped-up of financing terrorist-supporting groups, leading Amir to question whether it is religious persecution.
-Emily encourages the reluctant Amir to appear in court in support of the imam, in an unofficial capacity that gets mentioned in The New York Times.
-The case becomes dinner conversation when he hosts Jory, a colleague from work, and her husband, Isaac, who is Emily's Jewish art dealer.
-In all, the dinner table assembly includes an ex-Muslim, an African-American, a Jew and a WASP dining over the topic of religious faith.
+Lawyer Amir Kapoor and his wife Emily host a dinner in their Upper East Side apartment in New York.
+Amir is an American-born, Muslim-raised lawyer, who works on Manhattan mergers and acquisitions.
+Emily is an up-and-coming artist who focuses on Islamic themes in her art.
+Amir has cast aside much of his Muslim heritage for the sake of his career and serves as Emily's muse.
+She has an affinity for Islamic artistic traditions.

+Prior to the dinner, Amir, who is on the partner track, has become involved in a controversial case.
+Amir's assimilated nephew, Abe (born Hussein Malik), has concerns regarding the propriety of the arrest of a local imam who is imprisoned on charges that may be trumped-up of financing terrorist-supporting groups.
+Amir questions whether it is religious persecution.
+Emily encourages the reluctant Amir to appear in court in support of the imam; although he is in an unofficial capacity, his name is mentioned in The New York Times.

+The case becomes dinner conversation when Amir hosts Jory, a colleague from work, and her Jewish husband, Isaac, who is Emily's art dealer.
+In all, the dinner table assembly includes an ex-Muslim, an African American, a Jew and a WASP discussing the topic of religious faith.
 The conversation touches upon "Islamic and Judaic tradition, the Quran and the Talmud, racial profiling and September 11 and the Taliban and Mahmoud Ahmadinejad and Benjamin Netanyahu" as tensions mount.

 When Amir admits he felt a "blush of pride" on September 11, and holds secret animosity toward Israel, his friends are disgusted.
 Jory and Amir leave the apartment to get a bottle of champagne.
 It is revealed that Isaac and Emily have had an affair in the past, and that he is secretly in love with her.
 Jory and Amir return just as Isaac is about to kiss Emily.

-It is revealed that Jory has been selected as partner in the law firm over Amir, in part because of his presence at the imam's trial, and in a rage Amir discredits Jory using an ethnic slur.
-Jory and Isaac depart, the status of their relationship is uncertain after Isaac's infidelity has been revealed.
-Emily confesses her affair with Isaac and Amir beats her.
-Abe stumbles into the apartment and finds him standing over her.
+It is revealed that Jory has been selected as partner in the law firm over Amir, in part because he attended the imam's trial.
+Enraged, Amir discredits Jory using an ethnic slur.
+Jory and Isaac depart, with the status of their relationship uncertain following the revelation of Isaac's infidelity.
+When Emily confesses her affair with Isaac, Amir beats her.
+Abe stumbles into the apartment and finds his uncle standing over her.

 The play jumps ahead a period of time.
 Amir is packing his belongings and preparing to leave the apartment.
 Emily brings Abe over for legal advice.
-He was questioned by the FBI after his friend expressed a Jihadist sentiment at a Starbucks.
-Amir warns Abe to be more cautious, but Abe flies into a fit of rage, saying that the West has "disgraced" Islam, but that they will take it all back one day.
+He was questioned by the FBI after his friend expressed a jihadist sentiment at a Starbucks cafe.
+Amir warns Abe to be more cautious, but Abe blows up, saying that the West has "disgraced" Islam, but that they will take it all back one day.
 He storms out.
 Amir tries to reconcile with Emily, but she leaves.